 7. Stay somewhere you can cook

-Cooking for yourself makes such a difference to how you feel, so when possible, book a place to stay with a small kitchen and commit to eating at least one meal a day that you have prepared.
-I always carry a few choice spices with me—cinnamon, za’atar, and chili flakes—so I can whip up a delicious meal with local ingredients.
+Cooking for yourself makes such a difference when trying to eat heathily while traveling, so when possible, book a place to stay with a small kitchen and commit to eating at least one meal a day that you have prepared.
 Alternatively, pick a hotel room with a fridge to store your own snacks.

 8. Go green

-Getting your daily quota of veggies can be challenging as the places you visit may not have a variety of vegetables on the menu.
-So bring along a powdered green supplement such as Macro Greens that you can buy in small packets and mix it into water, smoothies, or oatmeal.
+Getting your daily quota of veggies can be challenging when the places you visit don’t have a variety of vegetables on the menu.
+So bring along a powdered green supplement, such as Macro Greens, that you can buy in small packets and mix into water, smoothies, or oatmeal.

 9. Treat yourself

 If you’re going to have a calorie-indulgent meal or sweet treat, have it at lunchtime so you can walk it off after.
-Heavy meals eaten late at night can be hard to digest and also interfere with your sleep.
-This is easy to do in many European countries, such as Spain, Portugal, France, and Italy, where lunch is often the main meal of the day—and it is also when you’ll get the best deals, as restaurants often serve prix fixe lunchtime specials.
+Heavy meals consumed late at night can be hard to digest and also interfere with your sleep.
+In many European countries, such as Spain, Portugal, France, and Italy, lunch is often the main meal of the day—and it is also when you’ll get the best deals, as restaurants often serve prix fixe lunchtime specials.

 It may sound simple, but this is a game changer.
 Many of us can’t distinguish hunger from restlessness or just feeling like it’s the time for eating, so we should.
 Only eat when you have genuine hunger pangs and your body will thank you.
 Additionally, don’t feel the need to finish everything you order.
-I always want to try lots of new dishes when I travel so I eat slowly, giving my body time to digest.
-I don’t finish plates once I’m full, and I take leftovers with me.
-I can either eat it later or give it to the homeless, so it doesn’t go to waste.
+You don’t need to finish every plate— once you’re full, and take leftovers with you.
+Either eat it later or give it to the homeless, so it doesn’t go to waste.